jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (7) If a permit is being surrendered in part only, the form of surrender shall be accompanied by a plan that has the land in respect of which part of the permit is being surrendered clearly delineated and identified on it.
 (7A) The Minister may approve the area to be surrendered, with or without amendment, as he or she thinks fit.
 (8) The surrender of only part of a permit shall, on acceptance, be endorsed on the permit by the chief executive.
-(9) The chief executive shall, on acceptance, lodge every surrender of a permit (other than a permit in respect of petroleum), whether in whole or in part, with the Registrar-General of Land.
-(9A) Subsection (9) applies only to permits granted before 21 August 2003.
+(9) On acceptance, the chief executive must lodge a surrender of a permit, whether in whole or in part, with— (a) the Registrar-General of Land, if the permit was granted before 21 August 2003 and was a permit other than in respect of petroleum:
+  (b) the Registrar of the Māori Land Court, if the permit was granted in respect of Māori land and—
+    (i) the permit was granted before 21 August 2003 and was a permit other than in respect of petroleum; or (ii) the permit was granted on or after 21 August 2003.
+(9A)
 (10) Every right, title, and interest held under a permit that has been surrendered under this section shall end in respect of the land to which the permit related, or in respect of that part of the land in relation to which the permit is surrendered, as the case may be, on the date on which the chief executive accepts the surrender.

 ### 41 Transfer of interest in permit